Donrwalsh/Shop/README.md

 Anyway, I added NgRx store, effects and devtools to get the ball rolling.
 All ss data goes into the `data` slice in the raw and account stuff will be managed in a separate `account` slice.

+Dynamic data table based on 'smart' selector lookups via NgRx is very interesting.
+I'm in uncharted territory here so I've got that feeling like I'm missing something big that invalidates this approach.
+The unsolved challenge of the array furniture fields looms large, but the Counter and Dragon's Hoard bin have pretty convincing tech so far.
+Burn-in testing to resume.

 ### TODO

+- Counter should write % boost to Energy column.

 - **Images + Remaining four columns on the furniture table.**